 Not-for-profit, run by journalists and completely independent, the HKFP team relies on readers to keep us going and to help safeguard press freedom.
 Learn more about our achievements in our latest Annual Report.
 Our Transparency Report shows how carefully we spend every cent.

 Make an instant one-off donation of any amount, or make a monthly commitment and become an HKFP Patron.
-Most costs accepted.
 HK$200 per month – the price of a weekly coffee – helps us achieve sustainability and safeguards our independence.

 Here are 10 more ways to support our team – click an option below:

 Cheques save us on fees.
-Please make them payable to Hong Kong Free Press Limited and post it – along with your name and address to – Hong Kong Free Press, The Hive Spring, 3/F Remex Centre, 42 Wong Chuk Hang Road, Aberdeen, Hong Kong.
+Payable to Hong Kong Free Press Limited and sent to: Hong Kong Free Press, The Hive Spring, 3/F Remex Centre, 42 Wong Chuk Hang Rd, Aberdeen, Hong Kong.
 [Please do not send cash.]
+Please include your name and address – donations are confidential; a paper-trail is required for our internal accountancy records.

 Donations are confidential – a paper-trail is required for our internal accountancy records.

-For setting up one-off, or regular, bank transfers, please email a screenshot or phone photo of the receipt/confirmation to [email protected], after you have made arrangements.
-Thank you!
+For bank transfers, please email a screenshot or phone photo of the receipt/confirmation to [email protected], after you have made arrangements.
+Supporters may also set up a regular standing order/direct debit with a form from your bank: HSBC, Standard Chartered, Hang Seng or Citibank.

 Faster Payment Service: [email protected] or Tel: 9447-3443.